Jgalvani/angular-admin-site/README.md

 ## Environment variables

-If you want to use dotenv to load your environment variables create a ".env" file in the root directory then run "npm start".
+If you want to use dotenv to load your environment variables create a `.env` file in the root directory then run `npm start`.

 ## Development server